 Towns like Bo’ness set up pools close to coastlines to extract the commodity.

-The pans worked like this: sea water would be pumped into troughs, which were then heated by coal (although peat and wood was originally used).
+The pans worked like this: sea water would be pumped into troughs, which were then heated by coal (although peat and wood were originally used).
 The water was allowed to evaporate, in time leaving the salt.

 Maps make references to salt pans at Kinneil (around Corbiehall); at Thirlestane and Grangepans (east of Bo’ness town centre); and at Bonhard pans and Caris pans (around Carriden).
 There has also been evidence of salt workings on the site of Dymock’s Buildings in the town centre.